Underage DUI-DUI Under 21

 James Dimeas is one of the most experienced DUI lawyers in the Chicago Metropolitan Area.
 James Dimeas has spent decades handling DUI cases throughout the Chicago area and knows how the different police agencies train their officers on how to conduct DUI investigations and DUI arrests.
 James Dimeas knows how the police are trained to testify in Court and to present their cases their DUI cases in Court.
 James Dimeas knows all the tricks and knows what to do to win DUI cases.

 James Dimeas is a nationally-recognized, award-winning, DUI attorney with over-27 years of fighting DUI cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
-Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois."
+Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois," and the "Top 10 DUI Defense Attorney" award.
 The National Academy of Criminal Defense Attorneys gave James Dimeas the "Top 10 Attorney Award for the State of Illinois."
-Recently, James Dimeas was recognized by the American Society of Legal Advocates as a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018 and 2019."
+Recently, James Dimeas was recognized by the American Society of Legal Advocates as a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018, 2019, and 2020."
 Expertise name James Dimeas a "Best Criminal Defense Lawyer in Chicago."
 James Dimeas was named a "Best DUI Attorney."
 The American Institute of Criminal Law Attorneys recognized James Dimeas as a "10 Best Attorney for Client Satisfaction."
 The National Trial Lawyers named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
-AVVO rates James Dimeas as "Superb," the highest rating possible for any DUI lawyer in the United States.
+AVVO rates James Dimeas as "Superb," 10 out of 10, the highest rating possible for any DUI lawyer in the United States.

 If you are being charged with a DUI in Chicago, Cook County, DuPage County, Kane County, or Lake County, you can contact James Dimeas anytime for a free and confidential consultation about your case.
 You can always talk to James Dimeas personally by calling him at 847-807-7405.